PySimpleGUI/PySimpleGUI/readme.md

 ### Synchronous windows
 The most common use of PySimpleGUI is to display and collect information from the user.
 The most straightforward way to do this is using a "blocking" GUI call.
 Execution is "blocked" while waiting for the user to close the GUI window/dialog box.
 You've already seen a number of examples above that use blocking windows.
-Anytime you see a context manager used (see the `with` statement) it's most likely a blocking window.
-You can examine the show calls to be sure.
-If the window is a non-blocking window, it must indicate that in the call to `window.show`.

-NON-BLOCKING window call:

-          window.Show(non_blocking=True)
+The call to look for that will show you non-blocking windows are calls to `ReadNonBlocking()`.
+You can read more about Async windows at the end of this document.

 ## Window Object - Beginning a window
 The first step is to create the window object using the desired window customization.